Bryanhalambeck/expense-analysis/README.md

 ### 📊 Category-Level Benchmarking (All Departments)

-This analysis compares each department’s spending behavior to what’s expected across categories (Travel, Meals, Office Supplies, Training, etc.), then visualizes differences in a heatmap.
+This analysis compares each department’s spending behavior to what’s expected across categories (Travel, Meals, Office Supplies, Training, Sales), then visualizes differences in a heatmap.

 **At a glance:**
 - Calculates what % of each department’s budget goes to each category